 Capital Radio currently plays on a number of different formats.
 You can find the channel at:

-FM: 95.8 MHz
+- FM: 95.8 MHz

-Freesat Channel 719
+- Freesat Channel 719

-Sky Channel 0109
+- Sky Channel 0109

-Freeview Channel 724
+- Freeview Channel 724

-Virgin Media Channel 958
+- Virgin Media Channel 958

 If you go to CapitalFM.com, you’ll find a digital player at the top of every page where you can listen to the latest shows.

 Does Capital FM have any sister stations?

 The Capital environment is home to the Top 40 format, where you can find and listen to some of the latest songs in the latest trending music lists.
-Capital FM also hosts a number of daytime, breakfast and evening shows.
+Capital FM also hosts several daytime, breakfast, and evening shows.